 - Slowly increase your dosage over the course of several weeks.
 Work your way up from one teaspoon to two teaspoons, all the way up to a maximum of one tablespoon.
 You can split the dosage into two – one in the morning and the other at night.

 - Take DE at an interval of 10 days, for 90 days.
 This makes the detox all the more effective.

 If you want to use diatomaceous earth at home, these tips can help:

 - For driving away insects and bugs, you can sprinkle the DE powder wherever needed across your house.
 This could be under the carpets, in the yard, etc. You can also rub the powder with a broom.
-Ensure that you don’t add too much of the powder, though, so much so that you have difficulty in breathing.
-Allow the powder to stay for about 6 to 12 hours, post which you can vacuum it.
-Repeat the process once a week, for about 4 weeks.
+Ensure that you don’t add too much of the powder, though, since it can make breathing difficult if inhaled.
+Allow the powder to sit for about 6 to 12 hours, after which you can vacuum it up.
+Repeat the process once a week for about 4 weeks for optimal results.

 - You can also use DE to purify water at your home.
 This is because of its chemical composition, thanks to which DE can be used as an amazing filtration aid.
 It can filter fine particles that otherwise pass through filter papers.